 - There are no clear answers and this is a source of debate among professionals and those working on the new edition of the DSM (V). - For now, those who firmly hold these false beliefs are given a second diagnosis of delusional disorder, somatic type.

 How common is this disorder?
-The prevalence of RDD is hard to

 The prevalence of BDD is hard to estimate due to the high amount of secrecy associated with this disorder.